Luzkan/smells/content/smells/fallacious-comment.md

 ## Fallacious Comment

-_Comments_ differ from most of the other syntaxes available in a programming languages; it is not executed.
-This might cause situations where, after code rework, the comments around it were left intact and no longer true to what they described.
-This should not even happen in the first place, as valid comments from the _**"Why"** Comment_ family are not susceptible to this kind of situation.
-If the comment explained **"what"** was happening, then it will be relevant as long as the code it explains is left intact.
+_Comments_ differ from most other syntaxes available in programming languages; it is not executed.
+This might lead to situations where, after code rework, the comments around it were left intact and no longer true to what they described.
+First and foremost, this situation should not even happen, as good comments from the _**"Why"** Comment_ family are not susceptible to this situation.
+If the comment explained **"what"** was happening, then it will be relevant as long as the code it explains is intact.
 Of course, ["What" Comments](./what-comment.md) are a Code Smell themselves, and so is [Duplicated Code](./duplicated-code.md).

-In real-life scenarios, this might generally happen within docstrings, which can usually be found in methods exposed to other users.
+This might generally happen within docstrings in real-life scenarios, which developers usually find in methods exposed to other users.

 ### Causation

-The developer was in hurry and did not double check that everything is up to date after the changes.
-He could also be reaffirmed by a passing unit test - there is no practical automated way to check for correctness of comments/docstrings.
+The developer was in a hurry and did not double-check that everything was up-to-date after the changes.
+A passing unit test could also reaffirm him - there is no practical automated way to check for the correctness of comments/docstrings.

 ### Problems

 #### Decreased Readability

-Developer does not know whether he should trust the methods signature or comment.
+The developer does not know whether he should trust the method's signature or comment.

 ### Example